amouro/drupalden_iwakuni_2023/section-3.md

 -->

 <!--
-Next issue, let's think about typing in Japanese, Chinese or Korean This three languages are often mentioned in the abbreviation, CJK.
+Another issue to consider is typing in Japanese, Chinese or Korean, often referred to as CJK languages.

-It is easy to type latin alphabets on keyboard, how does words being typed in CJK?
+Typing Roman alphabets on a keyboard is relatively easy, but how are words typed in CJK languages?

 <b>Next slide >>>>></b>
 -->